frank26080115/alpha-fairy/INSTRUCTIONS.md

 ## Focus Knob

-A rotary encoder can be purchased (from M5Stack) and connected to the remote.
+A rotary encoder can be purchased (from M5Stack) and connected to the remote to function as a focus pulling knob.
+It will adjust focus **linearly** with focus-by-wire lenses, one click of the knob equals a fixed number of focus adjustment steps.
 It is recommended that a larger knob and handle be 3D printed for practical focus pulling, and for attaching to a rig.

 ![](doc/img/focusknob_1440.jpg)